Table of Contents

 It depends.
 Some people are naturally gifted at reading body language and can pick up on it readily.
 For others, it may take months in order to get a basic grasp of body language.
 The amount of time spent observing cues, a person’s perceptiveness, and the amount of training and research one does all affect a person’s body-language-reading abilities.

 I hope this article has been useful to you!
 To continue the guide, please click on the next article link below.
-And if you have any other questions about body language, please leave a comment below so I can potentially add it to the mini FAQ!

 To your success,